-Newfoundland and Labrador Sports Betting – Where to Bet
+Newfoundland and Labrador Sports Betting Sites [ 2023 ]

-The eastern most parts of Canada are made up of Newfoundland and Labrador.
-With the mighty Atlantic on one side and Quebec on other, these parts are a bucket list destination for all backpackers.
+The Eastern parts of Canada are made up of Newfoundland and Labrador.
+With the mighty Atlantic on one side and Quebec on the other, these parts are a bucket list destinations for all backpackers.
 Although there are sports fans in Newfoundland and Labrador, there are no major teams as in Alberta, Quebec or Ontario for example.
-Newfoundlanders and Labradoreans are mainly interested in hockey and rugby union.
+Newfoundlanders and Labradorians are mainly interested in hockey and rugby union.

-- Proline: the default betting option where you can make a parley bet with up to 8 games.
+- Proline: the default betting option where you can make a parlay bet with up to 8 games.
 The minimum you have to bet is $2, while the maximum is $25.
-You can make over/under, straight up winner or point spread bets for the games.
+You can make over/under, straight-up winner or point spread bets for the games.

 - Proline Futures: Here you can choose the winner of a league or some tournament before it starts and you can risk between $2 and $100.
 This is almost the same as futures betting at online sports betting websites.

-- Proline Fantasy: Fantasy sport betting has become big in the last couple of years internationally, and is available with Proline betting in the province too.
+- Proline Fantasy: Fantasy sports betting has become big in the last couple of years internationally, and is available with Proline betting in the province too.

-- Proline Stadium Picks: Predicting the winners for series of matches.
-For correct prediction you get point and advance on the leaderboard towards the first prize.
+- Proline Stadium Picks: Predicting the winners for a series of matches.
+For correct prediction, you get points and advance on the leaderboard towards the first prize.

 Another disadvantage is the disappointing odds compared to off-shore sports betting websites.
-Due to the industry competition, off-shore websites are forced to provide competitive odds, which is the opposite with Proline.
+Due to industry competition, off-shore websites are forced to provide competitive odds, which is the opposite of Proline.
 The difference can be 20 cents or more per dollar wagered at off-shore websites.
 Also, you can’t make single-game bets with Proline.
-Instead you have to make a parley made up of at least two selections.
+Instead, you have to make a parley made up of at least two selections.

-On the other hand, all gambling activities including licensing is handled by the Department of Government Services.
-The Canadian Pari-Mutuel Agency and Standardbred Canada regulates horse racing.
+On the other hand, all gambling activities including licensing are handled by the Department of Government Services.
+The Canadian Pari-Mutuel Agency and Standardbred Canada regulate horse racing.

 The easternmost province in the nation of Canada is comprised of the island of Newfoundland and the mainland area of Labrador.
 The island is the home to 92% of the population, while the capital St. John’s, which is also the largest city in the province, is the home to 40% of the population.

 There is only one land-based operator in Newfoundland and Labrador, the St. John’s Racing & Entertainment Center.
-Here you can play a very limited number of gaming machines, because the focus is on horse racing.
-You can bet on harness and thoroughbred races.
-The seat cost to watch a race is only $1 and there is a seat capacity of 150, and a grandstand capacity of 500.
+Here you can play a very limited number of gaming machines because the focus is on horse racing.
+You can bet on the harness and thoroughbred races.
+The seat cost to watch a race is only $1 and there is a seating capacity of 150 and a grandstand capacity of 500.
 The parking is free and live racing runs from Sunday to Wednesday from 2 PM to 6:30 PM.